-Represented members of sales and trading desks at major bank in connection with federal investigation regarding sale of securities.
+Represented members of sales and trading desks at major international bank in connection with federal investigation regarding sale of securities.

-Assisted university in connection with research-misconduct investigations.
+Assisted private university in connection with research-misconduct internal investigations.

-Representing former tenants in suit against landlord for property damage caused by fire.
+Secured favorable settlement for former tenants in suit against landlord for property damage caused by fire.

 Successfully obtained sentence reduction for defendant challenging his criminal conviction on appeal.

-- U.S. District Court, District of New Jersey
+- U.S. District Court, Southern District of New York; District of New Jersey

 - U.S. Court of International Trade